 Loaded with antioxidants and vitamins, this summer fruit salad is low in calories and if you want to serve it fat free, just eliminate the maple syrup.

 I hope you enjoy my vegan fruit salad with mint as much as I did.
 For additional salad recipes, visit Vegan Vigilante’s Salad Section.
 See you in the kitchen!

 Vegan Fruit Salad with Mint & Balsamic Maple Dressing

 - 2 medium peaches pitted and sliced

 - 2 medium white nectarines pitted and sliced

 - 16 oz strawberries hulled and sliced

 - 6 oz blueberries

-- 2 tbsp pure maple syrup (Grade A)
+- 2 tablespoon pure maple syrup Grade A

 - Combine fruit and mint in medium bowl.
 Drizzle lemon juice, maple syrup and balsamic vinegar on top.
 Gently toss until fruit is well-coated with dressing.
 Best when served chilled.